-THE EXTREME IDEOLOGICAL ELEMENT IN THE HISTORICAL ATTACK ON KENJA
+THE INTOLERANT FUNDAMENTALISM IN THE HISTORICAL ATTACK ON KENJA

 Fundamentalist Christianity in USA and "the Cults"

 The emergence of the Cult Awareness Network in the USA

 - In the United States, evangelical Christianity was a particularly conservative religious force and was the grouping which held most of the following of the religious public.
 This extreme form of Christianity was always on the alert for alternative groupings seeking to stake out some support amongst the American population.
 Evangelical (or what one might appropriately call extreme) Christian leaders were amongst the first to recognise that the evangelical church faced a significant challenge in the future.

 - A significant book was published by William C. Irvine in 1917 entitled “Timely Warnings”.
 This was the first significant work in the 20th Century which expressed a serious concern on the part of fundamentalist Christians about groups and philosophies that did not openly express allegiance to the fundamental doctrines of Christianity.
 Irvine described groups which deviated from the fundamental doctrines of Christianity as heretical cults.
 The subsequent title of the book was “Heresies Exposed”, which had 29 printings by 1955.

 - Subsequent fundamentalist writings on the development of ‘cults’ in the United States attributed the success and growth of these groups to spiritualism, which a number of fundamentalist Christian authors and leaders considered to be the result of neglect in the mainstream church of the spiritual aspirations of people confronted with the increasing materialist and commercial culture of Western Civilization.